esteinig/sketchy/README.md

 ### Python CLI

-`Sketchy` can be run through a wrapper in the Python CLI which is suitable for completed read files.
-Read streams and online sequencing runs should be served with the `Rust` CLI.
+`Sketchy` can be run through a wrapper in the `Python CLI` which is suitable for completed read files.
+Read streams and online sequencing runs should be served with the `Rust CLI`.

 ```bash
 sketchy run --help